https://a.storyblok.com/f/270183/1368x665/00c0c1c720/25mar_dev_blog_node-stream-audio.jpg

 Then, configure the CLI with your Vonage API key and secret, which you will find in the Developer Dashboard:

-Renting a Vonage Number
+Purchase a Vonage Number

-vonage numbers:search [COUNTRYCODE]
+vonage numbers search [COUNTRYCODE]

 Make a note of the telephone number that the command returns.

-Creating the Voice Application
+Create the Voice Application

 To use the Voice API, you must create a Voice API application.
 This is not the same thing as the web application you are building.
 It is merely a container for the configuration and security information you need to connect to Vonage's APIs.

-vonage apps:create "Play audio app" --voice_answer_url=http://example.com/answer --voice_event_url=http://example.com/event
+vonage apps create "Play audio app" --private-key-file=~/private.key

 Initialize the Dependencies

-Make your Application Available on the Public Internet
+Expose your Application to the Internet

 ngrok http 3000